DanZinagri/NicheD20_Quartz/content/Classes/Magic/_index.md

 title: Magic
 ---

 Below is the various magic classes of the system.
-For more information on magic classes please see the [[Magic Rules|Magic Rules]] page.
+For more information on magic classes please see the [Magic Rules](../../Rules/Magic%20Rules/_index.md) page.

 ## Spell Prowess Bonus